Oberlin College proudly offers Village Housing for upperclassmen students (students with 4 or more completed semesters in residence)

 - The last two weeks of the semester

-If you have questions, please speak with your Village Assistant, Area Coordinator, the Residential Liasion or stop by the office of Residential Education.
+If you have questions, please speak with your Village Assistant or stop by the Office of Residence Life.

 Each village house address will receive one bag of snow-melt salt.
 The salt provided to residents is to be used for removing ice from exterior stairs and walkways immediately adjacent to the house.
 The bag of salt should be kept inside the house out of the weather.
 If your house did not have a bag of salt when you moved in during the fall, please place a work order with facilities in the beginning of October.